-Karen Hicks joined the Kenyon faculty in 1999 and teaches courses in genetics and developmental biology as well as introductory lecture and lab classes.
+Karen Hicks joined the Kenyon faculty in 1999 and teaches courses in genetics, computational genomics, and evolutionary developmental biology as well as introductory lecture and lab classes.
 Her research focuses on the regulation of reproductive development in land plants in response to photoperiodic seasonal cues.
-Hicks uses molecular, genetic and genomic approaches to address the mechanism and evolution of photoperiodic regulation in the flowering plant Arabidopsis thaliana and the moss Physcomitrella patens.
+Hicks uses molecular, genetic and genomic approaches to address the mechanism and evolution of photoperiodic regulation in the moss Physcomitrium patens.

 Areas of Expertise